The Versatility and Simplicity of Ruby Programming Language

 Combining Perl-inspired syntax with features like those of Smalltalk, Ruby is a dynamic, reflective, general purpose object-oriented scripting language.
 It was developed and designed on February 24, 1993 by Yukihiro "Matz" Matsumoto in Japan.
 Perl, Smalltalk, Eiffel, Ada, and Lisp are the languages that it is based on.

-Including object-oriented, functional, reflective, and imperative, multiple programming paradigms are supported by the script.
-Moreover, it has automatic memory management and a dynamic type system, which makes it analogous to CLU, Perl, Python, Dylan, and Lisp in varying respects.
+Including object oriented, functional, reflective, and imperative, multiple programming paradigms are supported by the script.
+Moreover, it has an automatic memory management and dynamic type system, which makes it analogous to CLU, Perl, Python, Dylan, and Lisp in varying respects.

 C was used to write the implementation of the standard 1.8.7, as a single-pass interpreted language.
-At present, no specification of the language exists, and hence the de-facto reference in its original implementation.
+At present, no specification of the language exists, and hence the de facto reference is its original implementation.
 As of 2008, several of its alternative implementations have arrived including YARV, JRuby, Rubinius, IronRuby, and MacRuby.
 Each of its alternatives takes a special approach while just-in-time compilation is provided by JRuby and IronRuby.
-YARV is used by the official 1.9 branches.
+YARV is used by the official 1.9 branch.
 Version 2.0 which is in development is said to be using this also and is said to be finally superseding the slower MRI of the language.

 Rumor has it that Ruby follows the principle of least surprise (POLS) - the language behavior that minimizes confusion for experienced users.
 However, in a May 2005 discussion on the comp.lang.ruby newsgroup, Yukihiro tried to detach the script from POLS.
 Besides, he has stated that he had not applied the principle of least surprise to the design of the script.
-In spite of this, the script seems to be believed to follow POLS among some programmers.
+In spite of this, the script seems to be believed following POLS among some programmers.